Questions & Answers

 How often should I get my eyes examined?

 Everyone should have their eyes examined once a year and more often if you have certain eye disorders that may progress if not detected early.
-A regular eye examination is necessary for maintaining good eye health.
+A regular eye examination is necessary for maintaining healthy eyes and clear vision.

 What is the advantage of having my eyes dilated?

 Due to the fact that some eye diseases affect the back areas of the eyes, a dilation examination allows Dr. Eap to observe those areas easier and clearer without distractions from the pupils constricting during the eye examination.
 Without dilation of the eyes, a condition with potential loss of vision may exist and go undetected.